bbarrefors/DataDealer/README.md

-cmsdata
+Data Dealer Agent for the CMS Experiment
 ================

-Dynamic Data Management

-The project contains two projects
+The CMS Data Dealer